JaydenBeckwith/Lectus/README.md

 > _Lectus_ - Latin, "having been read."

 An AI-assisted research paper library for organising, visualising, and synthesising scientific literature.
 Built with React + Vite.
 Uses the Anthropic API to extract metadata from PDFs, answer questions across your library, and draft literature-review paragraphs.
+Lectus is a local-first desktop research assistant.
+Users keep their paper library and API key on their own machine.

 ## Features